jinc0930/Clue/README.md

 Then, it asks for user to input commands for gameplay.
 The game will end when the user wins or loses, the user can win by guessing the answer correctly, which consist of a random room, random item, and a random character.
 The player can keep guessing until clue is called at the eleventh time, where the game will end.

+## Experimental graphics version (WIP)

+1. You need to install [raylib](https://www.raylib.com), `make` and a c99 compiler like gcc.
+You can skip all of this in case you already have it by using MSYS2 or any other way.
+For unix systems: [raylib on macOs](https://github.com/raysan5/raylib/wiki/Working-on-macOS), [raylib on linux](https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux).
+2. Some adjustments in the `Makefile` may be needed depending where you installed raylib.
+I recommend you changing the `RAYLIB_PATH` and `COMPILER_PATH` variables in the `Makefile` accordingly.
+3. To run the file, simply type `./graphics/clue.exe` in the terminal.